 Vincennes Castle (P)

-Largely built between 1361 and 1369, the castle of Vincennes is the largest and best preserved royal residence in Europe.
-The castle’s Donjon, or keep, is unique for possessing even intact interiors.
-It is an absolute mandatory visit for people interested in medieval Europe and provides a unique perspective on the courtly life of the Middle Ages.
+Largely built between 1361 and 1369, the castle of Vincennes is the largest and best-preserved royal residence in Europe.
+The castle’s Donjon, or keep, is unique for possessing intact interiors.
+It is an absolutely mandatory visit for people interested in medieval Europe and provides a unique perspective on the courtly life of the Middle Ages.